 IS IT WORTH IT?

-While the new Lizardmen Legendary Lord’s campaign isn’t quite as inventive as his human counter-part, the Empire’s campaign in the ‘New World’ is pretty creative and fun, and feels very fresh.
+While the new Lizardmen Legendary Lord’s campaign isn’t quite as inventive as his human counter-part, the Empire’s campaign in the ‘New World’ is pretty creative and feels fresh.
+Read our The Hunter and the Beast review for more.

-Total War: Warhammer II – The Shadow & The Blade
+Total War: Warhammer II – The Shadow and The Blade

 After a nice series of DLC shoring up every single race in the base game, Creative Assembly decided to go full Dark Side with this Lord Pack.
 The Shadow & The Blade circles back to the Dark Elves and Skaven, giving the evil pointy-eared bastards and the scheming cruel ratmen a bit more love.